-The Alleghany (Virginia) Artillery, also known as Carpenter’s Battery, lost 46 men killed and 124 men badly wounded in the course of the Civil War.
+The Alleghany (Virginia) Artillery, also known as Carpenter’s Battery, lost 46 men killed and 124 men badly wounded during the the Civil War.

 |November||Organized from Company A, 27th Virginia Infantry Regiment, under the command of Captain Joseph Carpenter.
 The First Lieutenant was John Carpenter, the Captain’s younger brother.
 Assigned to Artillery,Valley District, Department of Northern Virginia, they were armed with six iron 6-pounders from the Tredegar Iron Works and consisted of around 80 men.|